tsokomalusi/Live-Insurance-Testing-Project/README.md

  Go ahead and execute them!

- Report bugs you find in an Excel and them to us
+ Report bugs you find in an Excel and email them to us

  **Happy Testing**
  Team Guru99